-King Henry VIII School is fortunate in having a unique Outdoor Education Department.
-It is believed that every young person should experience the world beyond the classroom as an essential part of learning and personal development.
-Outdoor education helps young people to become more motivated and independent.
+We believe that every young person should experience the world beyond the classroom as an essential part of learning and personal development.
+Outdoor Education helps young people to become more motivated and independent.
 It develops practical life skills and lasting physical and mental well-being.

 The school is one of the foremost providers of Outdoor Education in the UK and pride ourselves on our excellent reputation.
 Mrs Jones is our full-time Head of Outdoor Education, coordinating, organising and leading the students on their expeditions.